WebAssembly/component-model/design/mvp/Explainer.md

 * a fixed set of host-provided functionality (see also the [built-in modules] proposal)
 * a programmatically-created tree data structure (such as the `importObject` parameter of [`WebAssembly.instantiate()`])

+The `valid semver` production is as defined by the [Semantic Versioning 2.0] spec and is meant to be interpreted according to that specification.
+The `verrange` production embeds a minimal subset of the syntax for version ranges found in common package managers like `npm` and `cargo` and is meant to be interpreted with the same [semantics][SemVerRange].
+(Mostly this is interpretation is the obvious lexicographic ordering, but note the particular behavior of pre-release tags.)

 For the 3 cases where an `importname` contains a kebab-`name`, that `name` is required to be unique within the component's imports so that it can be used as